 For most people in Berlin, the BVG AB ticket of €86 per month is the way to go.
 And if you plan to live not too far from your study or work, you can save some money by using a bike.
 For occasional longer trips, you can just buy a single public transportation ticket for €3.00 or a 24-hour ticket for €8.80.

 Also good to know is that taxi is quite cheap in Berlin.
-It starts at €4.00 with an extra €2.00 being charged per km.
+It starts at €3.90 with an extra €2.00 being charged per km.

-|Lunch out (meal including drink)||€11|
+|Lunch out (meal including drink)||€12|

-|Dinner out (for 2 people)||€28|
+|Dinner out (for 2 people)||€60|

-|Theatre tickets (for 1 person)||€41.50|
+|Theatre tickets (for 1 person)||€17.60|

-|Cinema tickets (for 1 person)||€10 (on some weekdays it's cheaper than on weekends!)|
+|Cinema tickets (for 1 person)||€12 (on some weekdays it's cheaper than on weekends!)|

-|Museum tickets||€8 (but many nice galleries have free exhibitions)|
+|Museum tickets||€6-12 (but many nice galleries have free exhibitions)|

-With a sense for affordable alternatives, you can make it through life in Berlin with a cost of living of just over €770.
+With a sense for affordable alternatives, you can make it through life in Berlin with a cost of living around €1,400 per month, including rent.

-Expats in Berlin that want to kick off their career in one of the hip start-ups can easily treat themselves to some dinner out, go all in with the buzzling concerts and festivals.
-After all, the truth is that as an expat you can live very comfortably with costs of living in Berlin about €3000.
+Expats in Berlin that want to kick off their career in one of the hip start-ups can easily treat themselves to a dinner out, and go all in with the buzzling concerts and festivals.
+After all, the truth is that as an expat you can live very comfortably in Berlin at around €2,200 per month.